AustinAggiss/AustinAggiss/README.md

 ## Hi there!
 I'm Austin👋

 - 🧑‍🎓 Year 12 student
-- 🏫 I currently attend St Georges AGS
+- 🏫 Attending St Georges AGS
 - 🌐 Enjoy front-end development
-- 🐍 Starting to be more ok with Python's meaningful indentation...
+- 🐍 Python isn't too bad, but I'm still partial to curly brackets
 - 🌴 Love the beach and the outdoors